 UNF Net Price Calculator

 to assist first-time in college students estimate out-of-pocket expenses associated with enrolling at the University.
 The actual costs incurred depend upon the individual student information.
 Students who are in need of financial counseling should request this assistance through One-Stop Student Services.

-1 In accordance with federal regulations, exceptions may be exercised to include Meals and Room COA components for eligible students enrolled less than half-time.
+1 In accordance with federal regulations, exceptions may be exercised to include Room and Board COA components for eligible students enrolled less than half-time.